A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Introduction

 The plan of the paper is as follows.
 In section~\ref{sec:desc_scheme} we describe the \duqd scheme and recall its construction, by following the framework of d'Humi\`eres \cite{dHu:1994:0}.
 In section~\ref{sec:TVLinf_est} we establish \(\Linf\) and total variation discrete estimates.
 By using these estimates, in section~\ref{sec:conv_scheme} we prove the convergence of the \duqd scheme towards a weak solution of the scalar conservation law, in the case where the relaxation parameter of the scheme lies between 0 and 1.
 In section~\ref{sec:num_ent}, by following Serre \cite{Ser:2000:0}, Bouchut \cite{Bou:2003:0}, and \cite{Dub:2013:0}, we introduce numerical entropies for the \duqd scheme.
 Based on a \(\Lun\) estimation of the equilibrium gap independent of the mesh step established in section~\ref{sec:TVLinf_est}, we prove in section~\ref{sec:conv_entropysol} the convergence of the \duqd scheme towards the unique entropy solution of the scalar conservation law.
-Finally, section~\ref{sec:num_ill} presents several numerical tests that illustrate the results previously obtained.
+Finally, section~\ref{sec:num_ill} presents several numerical tests that illustrate the convergence of the scheme.
+We also present some tests that precise the numerical convergence rate of the scheme, however without theoretical results.